dstackai/dstack/docs/docs/reference/dstack.yml/service.md

 ### Replicas and auto-scaling

 By default, `dstack` runs a single replica of the service.
-You can configure the number of replicas as well as the auto-scaling policy.
+You can configure the number of replicas as well as the auto-scaling rules.

 <div editor-title="serve.dstack.yml">